Mountain in a crater! – Tycho

 The spectacular peak at the center of young crater on the Moon.

-Seen here is the 86 km wide Tycho crater, with a central peak!
+Seen here is the 86-kilometer-wide Tycho crater on the Moon with its central peak.

 Tycho was formed about 108 million years ago due to an impact by a large asteroid.
 You must have seen bright, beautiful rays shooting out of a southern crater on the Moon.
 That is material ejected during the impact reaching all the way up to 1,500 kilometers!